carolineruth0/Eye-Exercise/README.md

 How to run: Download and then drag and drop the HTML file on the browser.

-Future improvements: I would like to figure out how to make the PacMen go up and down as well.
+Future improvements: I would like to figure out how to allow the user to decide what color to make the eyes.

 License information: MIT License.